isaacnmm/pestpolicy-hugo2XX/content/posts/what-chemical-do-professionals-use-to-kill-roaches/index.md

 ###  a.
 Fipronil

 Some pesticides are highly toxic (and result in health complications) if eaten by pets or kids.
 This is because the kid's kidneys, liver, nervous system, and brain are still underdeveloped and won't easily handle the harsh chemicals.
-For example, the [Fipronil](http://npic.orst. edu/factsheets/fipronil. html) ingredient in roach-killing pesticides is highly toxic - they damage the insect's central nervous system.
+For example, the [Fipronil](http://npic.orst.edu/factsheets/fipronil.html)ingredient in roach-killing pesticides is highly toxic - they damage the insect's central nervous system.

 If human beings and pets eat it, theyll experience seizures, dizziness, headaches, and sweating.

 ###  b.
 Hydramethylnon

-Practically, [hydramethylnon](http://npic.orst. edu/factsheets/hydragen. pdf) works like a great stomach poison for roaches that hinder the bugs' energy generation.
+Practically, [hydramethylnon](http://npic.orst.edu/factsheets/hydragen.pdf)works like a great stomach poison for roaches that hinder the bugs' energy generation.
 This ingredient is common in Combat cockroach Baits.
 The main technique is to roach killers with this ingredient to work effectively to improve your apartment's sanitation.
 Thus, you'd need to clean any water pools and food debris that would be lying around your house.

 Therefore, also, to increase the chances of the bugs feeding on the hydramethylnon laced bait, your house will also attract fewer new roaches.